 It isn’t always easy to know who suffers from a hearing loss as most people tend to be discreet about this.
 Not all of them like to go about announcing it to the world: “hey look world, woohoo I am deaf!”.
 I believe there still is a stigma attached to hearing loss; whether it is a socially constructed stigma or a self-imposed embarrassment of having this loss.
 It can impact a person drastically in their social lives.
 It can reduce them into a shell of a person they once were, especially if they have recently become hard of hearing.
 I think it is great that we have this awareness day and that knowledge is being spread so it no longer becomes a stigma or a source of embarrassment.

-Maybe I am wrong here, but I have always noticed that people who were glasses don’t always carry that stigma or embarrassment.
-Television, movies and books tend to give the glasses wearers positive attributes or make them attractive by way of saying “she does have that cute librarian look about her” or “He looks very smart with his carefully side parted hair and black rimmed glasses”.
+Maybe I am wrong here, but I have always noticed that most people who wear glasses don’t always carry that stigma or embarrassment.
+Sometimes, television, movies and books tend to give the glasses wearers positive attributes or make them attractive by way of saying “she does have that cute librarian look about her” or “He looks very smart with his carefully side parted hair and black rimmed glasses”.
 I don’t know about you, but I have never heard anyone say “With that high ponytail, and hearing aids, she looks so on point” or “I love those hearing aids, they are so cool”.
 Maybe, after that movie Creed (in which a singer happens to wear hearing aids), things may change.

 Think about the office space, general outdoors, the noisy bar, and even home – where noise and even quietness can provide a tough challenge for the hearing impaired.
 Despite what a hearing aid can do, the struggles of every-day life continues.
 The struggle of straining to lean forward as much as possible so they can grasp every single word that’s coming out from a softly spoken person is a strenuous task.
-The struggle of hearing one person speaks on the other side of the table while multiple conversations are happening is maddening.
+The struggle of hearing one person speak on the other side of the table while multiple conversations are happening is maddening.
 The struggle of hearing that damn whistling sound coming out of their ear when speaking to someone on the phone is irritating.
 You know, the list goes on.
 Oh, for some people, they get headaches from prolonged use.

 So, where was I?
 Yes, how to make it easier for people who wear hearing aids?